Artie-Shore/PBI_NYT_Spelling_Bee/README.md

 High Level logic:
 If I have a list of all possible words, I could filter it to show words that MUST have the required letter and were comprised of some combination of the remaining 6 letters.
-I wanted it to work based on user input and update dynamically (as opposed to going in and editing the any logic each time).
-If I had a list of words, the distinct letters that make up those words, and 7 sperate "letter selection" tables to reference, I could use DAX to create a measure that calcualtes whether a word meets the criteria.
+I wanted it to work based on user input and update dynamically (as opposed to going in and editing the logic each time).
+If I had a list of words, the distinct letters that make up those words, and 7 "letter selection" tables to reference, I could use DAX to create a measure that calculates whether a word meets the criteria.

 Information I Needed:
 1. List of possible words